heavy-duty/platform/apps/DRILL.INSTALLATION.md

 vercel deploy --prod dist/apps/drill-github-app
 ```

-Add all the environment variables, one by one, to the vercel environment of your app (in the website settings) and redeploy the whole app.
+Add all the environment variables, one by one, to the Vercel environment of your app (website settings) and redeploy the whole app.

 ![Vercel environment variables](../.docs/drill/assets/vercel_environment_file.png)

-Before redeploy, be sure to remove the last dist folder to avoid conflicts, run:
+Before redeploy, be sure to remove the last dist folder to avoid conflicts by running:

 ```bash
 >> rm -r dist/apps/drill-github-app
 ```

-Then with the vercel url, go to the Github app settings on the Github website and update the webhook URL.
+With the Vercel URL, go to the GithubApp Settings on the website and update the Webhook URL.

-**NOTE**: Avoid ending your url with a /, it would cause you troubles.
+**NOTE**: Avoid ending your URL with a /, it would cause you troubles.

-Go to your Github _settings -> applications -> < your-app-name >_ , there you have to change the Webhook URL to match the Drill-Github-App you just deployed (check the vercel domain of your app).
+Go to your Github _settings -> applications -> < your-app-name >_ and change the Webhook URL to match the Drill-Github-App you just deployed (check the vercel domain of your app).

 ![Github app webhook url setting](../.docs/drill/assets/github_webhook_url.png)

 Now, every Issue with the label **_'drill:bounty'_** will have a bounty enabled to receive funds in the Mint we previously created.
-Go and check your self, create a new issue and add the **_'drill:bounty'_** label.
+Go check yourself, create a new issue, and add the 'drill:bounty' label.

-You can check all the transfer you make by running:
+You can check all the transfers you make by running:

 ```bash
 >> nx run drill-cli:get-bounty --githubRepository <github-username>/<user-repo-name> --issueNumber <number-of-issue>

 ```

-With the Drill GithubApp already deployed and working, is time to deploy the Drill Gateway.
+With the Drill GithubApp up and running, it’s time to deploy the Drill Gateway.

 ## Drill Gateway

-This is a Node app that have two main functions, the first one is authenticate you with github, and the second its letting you claim your bounty once the issue have been done and closed.
-So, lets deploy the Gateway in the same way you just deployed the Drill-Github-Gateway :
+Yes, you guessed it!
+Here we have another Node app.
+This one has two main functions: (1) authenticates you via Github, and (2) enables you to claim the bounty once the issue is done and closed.

+Now, lets deploy the Drill Gateway in the same way you just deployed the Drill-Github-Gateway :

 ```bash
 ncc build apps/drill-gateway/src/main.ts --license licenses.txt --minify --out dist/apps/drill-gateway